Peer Reviews: Understanding Their Role in Modern Performance Management

-- Bias – Workplaces still contain cliques and there are both popular and unpopular people.
+- Bias – Workplaces still contain cliques, and there are both popular and unpopular people.
 Peer reviews can lead to information biased for popular people or against unpopular people.

-- Grudges – If an employee holds a grudge against another due to a real or imagined wrong or slight, providing a negative review can be seen as a way to “getting back” at them.
+- Grudges – If an employee holds a grudge against another due to a real or imagined wrong or slight, providing a negative review can be seen as a way to “get back” at them.